Italian immigrants put their stamp on New England as indelibly as any Puritan. New England, in fact, is the most Italian region in the United States.

 Today, the descendants of Italian immigrants make up more than 10 percent of the population of every New England state except Vermont and Maine.
-Any New Englander can recognize the voice of Don Orsillo, Joe Castiglione or the Magliozzi brothers; and they probably look forward to at least one of the region’s 45 summer festas, from Our Lady of Assumption in Portland to St. Bartholomew in Providence.
+Any New Englander can recognize the voice of Joe Castiglione or the Magliozzi brothers.
+And tens of thousands attend the region’s 45 summer festas.
+They happen from Our Lady of Assumption in Portland to St. Bartholomew in Providence.

-It was Mike Eruzione of Winthrop, Mass., who captained the U.S. Olympic team that defeated the Russians in 1980.
-And it was Filippo Mazzei, a physician friend of Thomas Jefferson, who published a pamphlet that contained the line,
+Mike Eruzione of Winthrop, Mass., captained the U.S. Olympic team that defeated the Russians in 1980.
+And Filippo Mazzei, a physician friend of Thomas Jefferson, published a pamphlet that contained a familiar line.
+It read,

 All men are by nature equally free and independent.

-Jefferson used it in the Declaration of Independence.
+Jefferson then used it in the Declaration of Independence.

 The first Italians were explorers, and not just Christopher Columbus.
-America got its name from an Italian, Amerigo Vespucci, who explored the east coast of South America from 1499 to 1502.
+America got its name from an Italian, Amerigo Vespucci.
+He explored the east coast of South America from 1499 to 1502.

-Venetian John Cabot – Giovanni Caboto -- and his son Sebastian are the reason Americans speak English.
-Cabot was the first to explore the mainland in North America in 1497 under the commission of English king Henry VII.
+Venetian John Cabot – Giovanni Caboto — and his son Sebastian are the reason Americans speak English.
+That’s because Cabot first explored the mainland in North America in 1497 under the commission of English king Henry VII.

-Giovanni di Verrazano, a Florentine, was the first since the Vikings to explore the Atlantic coast between Florida and New Brunswick.
+And Giovanni di Verrazano explored the Atlantic coast between Florida and New Brunswick.

-Scattered Italian families settled in Boston between the American Revolution and the Civil War, but the city didn’t attract large groups of immigrants.
-There was too little land and too little commercial opportunity, and the city’s homogenous and self-contained social life made it forbidding to outsiders.
+Scattered Italian families settled in Boston between the American Revolution and the Civil War, but the city didn’t attract large groups of immigrants then.
+There was too little land and too little commercial opportunity.
+Boston’s homogeneous and self-contained social life also made it forbidding to outsiders.